 Causes of Unilateral and Bilateral Popeye

-There is a range of causes that directly correlate to Popeye.
+There is a range of causes that directly correlate to betta fish eye bulging.
 Unilateral Popeye occurs when only one of the eyes experiences swelling.
 Banging of the head into a hard surface or getting into a fight with another fish are most likely the causes of unilateral Popeye.
 Bilateral Popeye occurs when both eyes suffer from swelling.
 Parasites, fungus, or bacteria are the most common causes of this form of Popeye.

 Signs and Symptoms